-As a result of the interest rate hikes in the federal funds rate implemented by the Federal Reserve in both 2022 and 2023, refinancing has consisted of a smaller portion of the market as fewer consumers are interested in refinancing their mortgages.
-Higher interest rates have also reduced demand for purchase mortgages as home ownership has become more expensive.
-The refinance market has become subject to more significant fluctuations than the purchase market as a result of interest rate changes.
-The increased interest rate environment has adversely affected, and may continue to adversely affect, our revenues or require us to increase marketing expenditures to increase or maintain our volume of mortgages and/or cut costs to maintain margins.
+Sustained elevated interest rates, coupled with increases in home prices, have made homeownership more expensive for borrowers.
+The size of the refinance origination market has been subject to more significant fluctuations as a result of interest rate changes since refinancing an existing loan that has a lower interest rate could be less attractive and make qualifying for a loan more difficult.
+The high interest rate environment has adversely affected and may continue to adversely affect, our revenues or require us to increase marketing expenditures to increase or maintain our volume of mortgages and/or cut costs to maintain margins.

-Changes in interest rates are also a key driver of the performance of our servicing business, particularly because our portfolio is composed primarily of MSRs related to high-quality loans, the values of which are highly sensitive to changes in interest rates.
-Historically, including following the recent increases in interest rates during both 2022 and 2023, the value of MSRs has increased when interest rates rise as higher interest rates lead to decreased prepayment rates, and has decreased when interest rates during both 2022 and 2023 and further increases in rates may result in reduced recapture margins where we offer subservicing or engage in joint marketing services with third parties.
-Additionally, it may become more difficult to expand our MSR portfolio due to lower origination and refinance volume and MSRs becoming more expensive to acquire from third parties.
+Changes in interest rates are also a key driver of the performance of our servicing business, particularly because our servicing portfolio is composed primarily of MSRs related to high-quality loans, the values of which are highly sensitive to changes in interest rates.
+Historically, the value of MSRs has increased when interest rates rise, as higher interest rates lead to decreased prepayment rates; the value of MSRs has decreased when interest rates decline, as lower interest rates lead to increased prepayment rates.

-Borrowings under our financing facilities are at variable rates of interest, which also expose us to interest rate risk.
-As interest rates increase, our debt service obligations on certain of our variable-rate indebtedness will also increase.
+Borrowings under our financing facilities are at variable rates of interest, which also exposes us to interest rate risk.
+As interest rates remain elevated, our debt service obligations on certain of our variable-rate indebtedness will also increase.
 In the future, we may enter into interest rate swaps, which involve the exchange of floating for fixed-rate interest payments, to reduce interest rate volatility.
-However, we may not maintain interest rate swaps with respect to all of our variable-rate indebtedness, and any such swaps may not fully mitigate our interest rate risk, may prove disadvantageous, or may create additional risks.
+However, we may not maintain interest rate swaps with respect to all of our variable-rate indebtedness and any such swaps may not fully mitigate our interest rate risk, may prove disadvantageous, or may create additional risks and could impact our ability to operate our business.